miskiat/TYPESCRIPTT/readme.md

-Episode One
+Episode One:

-- mkdir -ts-basics
+A.Started with the directives below:

-  -code ts-basics
+i-mkdir -ts-basics
-  -Created a project using
+ii-code ts-basics
-  -(yarn init -y) for package.json file.
+iii-Created a project using
-  -yarn add typescript -D(for typescript compiller) -yarn add ts-node -D
+iv-(yarn init -y) for package.json file.
-  -Then initalize a typescript config file(npx tsc --init) -npx ts-node basics.ts(allows to know the outcome of our codes)
+v-yarn add typescript vi-D(for typescript compiller) vii-yarn add ts-node -D viii-Then initalize a typescript config file(npx tsc --init) ix-npx ts-node basics.ts(allows to know the outcome of our codes)

 Episode Two

 -Basics functions
 --import and exports of function
 --how to define them